-The Council has approved and adopted a local Code of Corporate Governance which is consistent with the principles of the SOLACE/CIPFA Framework, Delivering Good Governance in Local Government.
-The Code is on the Council's website or can be obtained from the Executive Director of Commercial and Corporate Services.
+The Council has approved and adopted a local Code of Corporate Governance in line with good practice.
+The Code is on the Council's website [here] or can be obtained from the Executive Director of Commercial and Corporate Services.
+This Statement explains how the Council has complied with its Code in 2011/12.